 The good news is that it has never been easier to reduce your investing and savings costs.

 Focus on low-fee funds and ETFs.
 If you invest in an IRA, moving your money to portfolios with low expense ratios is easy, and there is no tax bill.
 Even if you have money in a taxable account where you will owe tax on any gains when you move your money (you sell one fund to buy another), it can still be a smart move if you’re paying high expenses.
 After all, unless you intend to pass that account to heirs, you will eventually owe tax on it when you make withdrawals.
-Paying now and getting your money reinvested in a low cost portfolio can be smart over the long-term.
+Paying now and getting your money reinvested in a low-cost portfolio can be smart over the long-term.

 You can’t move money from a 401(k) while you are still working for the company, but once you leave, you have the freedom to do a “rollover” into an IRA.
 This can be a smart move if your 401(k) plan doesn’t offer low-cost investments.
 You won’t owe any tax when you do a direct rollover from your 401(k) into an IRA account.
 (Another option: If your new employer allows you to rollover your old 401(k) into your new 401(k), check out if the investment options and fees are a good fit.)

 Don’t Pay Transaction Costs.
-Do your investing at the major online brokerages and you can find a lineup of mutual funds and ETFs that have “no transaction fee” that means you can buy them without paying any sales commission.
+Do your investing at the major online brokerages and you can find a lineup of mutual funds and ETFs that have “no transaction fee” which means you can buy them without paying any sales commission.
 Stick with the NTF offerings to lower your investment costs.

-Unless you are 100% sure you are in fact getting a good deal with your rewards credit card, you might want to rethink whether it’s really worth the $100, or $300 a year.
+Unless you are 100 percent sure you are in fact getting a good deal with your rewards credit card, you might want to rethink whether it’s really worth the $100, or $300 a year.
 Add up all the annual fees on rewards cards.
 If you’re not really getting your money’s worth, a quick online search for “no annual fee credit cards” will give you some leads.

 Pay for the advice you really need.
 Many financial advisors charge a fee based on the size of your investment portfolio.
-A 1% annual fee is common.
+A one percent annual fee is common.
 When you have $250,000 that works out to $2,500 a year, but when your portfolio reaches $1 million, you’ll be paying $10,000.
 If your advisor is doing the same work as when you had a smaller portfolio, you need to decide if the assets-under-management fee model makes sense.
 Plenty of financial planners and advisors now offer different fee plans, such as paying an hourly or project fee for a specific service, such as coming up with a college savings plan, or a strategy for how you will cover your health care expenses in retirement.

-Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
-Investors should consult all available information, including fund prospectuses, and consult with appropriate investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.
+Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
+Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.